wicid-ai/wicid_firmware/README.md

    - The LED will flash green 3 times to confirm successful configuration
    - The device will automatically reboot and connect to your Wi-Fi network

-   Note: If saving fails with a read‑only filesystem error, the device is likely connected over USB.
+   *Note*: If saving fails with a read‑only filesystem error, the device is likely connected over USB.
 Unplug the USB cable or eject the CIRCUITPY drive before saving, then try again.

 5. **Exit Setup (Without Changes)**:
    - To exit setup mode without saving changes, press the mode button
    - The device will reboot with previous settings

-## Usage
+### Usage

 1. **Power On**:
    - The device will attempt to connect to the configured Wi-Fi network